The 5 Best Vacuums For Pet Hair of 2026

 1. Best Vacuum For Pet Hair

 The Dyson V15 Detect is the best vacuum cleaner for pet hair we've tested.
-This high-end cordless vacuum features a motorized floorhead that does an exceptional job lifting pet hair from carpets, using stiff bristles to agitate fibers and dislodge even stubbornly embedded fur.
+This high-end cordless vacuum features a motorized floorhead that's highly effective in lifting pet hair from carpets, as it has stiff bristles to agitate fibers and dislodge even stubbornly embedded fur.
 It handles bare floors well, so you can move seamlessly between hardwood and rugs without swapping heads.
 The included Hair Screw Turbo Tool effectively clears hair from furniture, which is helpful if your pets spend time on the couch.
-Its filtration is outstanding, capturing virtually all fine particles and dander while you clean, making it a perfect choice for allergy sufferers.
+Its filtration performance is outstanding, capturing virtually all fine particles and dander while you clean, making it a great choice for allergy sufferers.
 It also has a built-in particle sensor that shows you the size and quantity of debris being picked up in real time, and an auto mode that ramps up power when it detects heavier concentrations.

 The biggest drawback for pet owners is the bagless design.
 When you empty the dirt compartment, you'll notice a cloud of dust, so it's best to empty it outside if possible.
-The dirt compartment is small, so you'll need to empty it frequently if you're picking up a lot of pet hair.
+The dirt compartment is small, at a little under 0.5L, so you'll need to empty it frequently if you're picking up a lot of pet hair.
 Build quality also feels somewhat fragile for the price, with thin plastic construction that doesn't inspire much confidence.
-The battery life can also be limiting, particularly if you're running it in its highest power mode to tackle stubborn hair.
+When the vacuum is used on its most powerful setting, it'll run out of charge in just under 10 minutes, which is quite limiting when tackling stubborn hair.
+Used more conservatively, you can expect more than an hour of runtime at its lowest power setting.

 2. Best Upper Mid-Range Vacuum For Pet Hair

-If you have shedding pets who leave fur behind on your sofa, consider the Miele Guard S1 Electro.
-This upper-mid range canister vacuum outperforms our top pick, the Dyson V15 Detect when it comes to lifting pet hair from upholstery while matching the Dyson's performance on on carpet thanks to its powered brushroll.
-It also separates itself from the V15 is air quality: its bagged design and near-perfect particle filtration keep dust and allergens sealed inside during both cleaning and emptying.
+If you don't mind exchanging the go-anywhere portability of a cordless stick unit for unlimited runtime and better overall particle filtration of a bagged canister vacuum, consider the Miele Guard S1 Electro.
+This upper-mid range canister vacuum outperforms our top pick, the Dyson V15 Detect, when it comes to lifting pet hair from upholstery, and it matches the Dyson's performance on carpet thanks to its powered brushroll.
+It also separates itself from the V15 in air quality: its bagged design and near-perfect particle filtration keep dust and allergens sealed inside during both cleaning and emptying.
 Unlike with the V15, you won't release a cloud of dust every time you empty it.
 Build quality is also a clear step up, with a sturdy body and metal wand that feel far more durable than the V15's thin plastic construction.

 The trade-off is a bulkier canister form factor that's less convenient to store and carry between floors than the V15's compact cordless design.
 Hard floor performance is also a notable weak point; the straight-suction floorhead struggles with larger debris, and the V15 handles bare floors significantly better.
 Carpet pickup is decent, but can't match the V15's.
 Not to mention, you'll have ongoing costs for replacement dirtbags.
 If pet hair removal and clean air matter most to you, this is a compelling choice at a lower price point, but the V15 is more compact and is the stronger all-around cleaner.